dd32/td-gh-ex/README.txt

 = 0.6.1 =
 	.
 Added the theme installation process in readme.txt file.
 	.
 Resolved load_theme_textdomain in function.php

+= 0.6.2 =
+	.
+Changed the language folder name to languages and also changed the name in function.php file.

 == Resources ==